omarmohsen/katacoda-scenarios-1/jenkins-scenario/step1.md

 Now lets check that our container is running

 `docker ps`{{execute}}

+You can view the logs of the container to check that Jenkins in up and running:

+`docker logs jenkins -f `{{execute}}

+Enter CTRL+C after ensuring that Jenkins is up

 In the next steps, you'll use the Jenkins dashboard to configure the plugins and start building the Pipeline.